 Health Insurance: QLD

-There are over 30 major insurers offering policies to Australians but there are some substantial differences between insurance markets across different states.
+When considering both hospital and general cover policies.
+12.6 million total Australians are covered.
+There are 34 major insurers offering policies to these insured Australians, but there are some substantial differences between insurance markets across different states.
 If you live in Queensland, it is helpful to have an understanding of your insurance market and of how it compares to others across the country.

-There are just over 20 insurance providers in Queensland who have open membership funds, and there are additional restricted membership funds as well.
+There are 22 insurance providers in Queensland who have open membership funds, and there are additional restricted membership funds as well.
 Of these insurers, some have a significantly larger market share than others.
 For example:

 - Medibank has 34.7 percent of the market share in Queensland.